usaid-cs/yesterday-i-learned/random.md

 1. "PRN" (*Pro re nata*) means "as needed".
 See other [latin abbreviations on prescriptions](http://www.medicinenet.com/script/main/art.asp?articlekey=6954): qd (*quaque die*, once a day), bid (*bis in die*, twice a day), tid (*ter in die*, thrice a day), qid (*quater die*, four times a day), q*n*h (every *n* hours), ac (before meals), pc (after meals), po (orally), pr (rectally), IM (inject muscle), IJ (inject vein), SQ (subQutaneous or something)
 1. When painting the wall, don't rush.
 Saturate the roller (most important), apply to wall in a w shape, then spread in the area covered by the w.
 1. Firemen suits often emit a beeping noise when there is no movement detected in a period of time.
 [There was a lot of chirping at the World Trade Center site from firefighter suits.](https://www.youtube.com/watch?v=oM4CMtsdNjY)
-1. [Never, under any circumstances, mention why you don't like your previous environment in an interview.](https://www.reddit.com/r/AskReddit/comments/5oyw4m/what_should_someone_not_discuss_during_a_job/dcn633x/) Just say you want more challenging work or develop new skills or something.
 1. The Dachshund dog (silent H, DAK-soond) is called Dackel in German, even though Dachshund is a German word.
 1. ["Trompe-l'œil"](https://en.wikipedia.org/wiki/Trompe-l'%C5%93il) is the French way of saying "3D painting".
 1. Differing from the book, Boromir dies at the end of the first film instead of the beginning of the second book.